1966 Pacific typhoon season: Typhoon Kathy

-Typhoon Lorna (Titang)

-A tropical depression was initially identified by the JMA well to the east of the Philippines on October 26.
-Tracking northwestward, the system reached tropical storm strength on October 29.
-Two days later, Lorna hit Luzon before turning east.
-Lorna weakened and ultimately dissipated on November 4.

-Typhoon Marie

-Marie first developed as a tropical depression east of the Mariana Islands on October 29.
-It tracked steadily west-northwestward, intensifying to a tropical storm by October 30 and reaching typhoon strength by October 31 as it moved through the Philippine Sea.
-The typhoon reached its maximum intensity on November 2–3, with winds of 100 knots (115 km/h) and minimum central pressure estimated at 946 hPa.
-By November 3, the storm began recurving northeastward.
-Marie transitioned into an extratropical cyclone by November 4, well southeast of Japan.
-The remnant system continued moving across the North Pacific, dissipating near the International Date Line on November 5.
-Satellite imagery analysis conducted after the storm provided valuable insights into Marie's structural evolution during this transition.

-Marie's path remained entirely over open ocean, sparing major landmasses from direct impact.

-Severe Tropical Storm Nancy (Uding)
+Tropical Storm Nancy (Uding)

 On November 17, the JMA began monitoring a tropical depression near Yap.
 Traveling west-northwest, the system steadily organized and reached tropical storm strength on November 19.
 The intensifying storm moved over the Bicol Region of the Philippines that day before striking Calabarzon at its peak with winds of 110 km/h (70 mph).
 Torrential rains across Luzon caused widespread damage; 32 fatalities and 14 million PHP (US$3.6 million) in losses resulted from Nancy.
 While passing north of Manila, the cyclone slowed and turned to the southwest before emerging over the South China Sea on November 21.
 One ship observed winds of 95 km/h that day to the north of Nancy's center.
 Moving generally west, Nancy gradually decayed over the following five days, degrading to a tropical depression on November 25 and dissipating the following day well to the east of South Vietnam.